-Non-Network Provider (Out-Of-Network, Non-Preferred, or Non-Participating)...Covered Providers who are not members of Florida Blue's PPCSM Network or another Blue Cross and/or Blue Shield Plan under the BlueCard® Program.
+Non-Network Provider (Out-Of-Network, Non-Preferred, or Non-Participating)...Covered Providers who are not members of Florida Blue's BlueOptions Network for NetworkBlue or another Blue Cross and/or Blue Shield Plan under the Blue-Card® Program.

-Nurse's Aide... a person who assists professional nurses in a hospital or other setting and performs routine tasks that require little or no formal training, education, certification, or licensing.
+Nurse's Aide...a person who assists professional nurses in a hospital or other setting and performs routine tasks that require little or no formal training, education, certification, or licensing.